jraysajulga/cravatp-galaxy-docker/README.md

 3.)
 Wait a few moments for the Docker image to initialize.
-Open **http://localhost:8080** and follow the next guide to access the CRAVAT-P suite.
+Open **http://localhost:8080** and follow the next guide to access the CRAVAT-P suite. *If you do not see the Galaxy screen, wait and then reload the page in a few moments*.

 </br>

 # CRAVAT-P Tutorial [⤴](#table-of-contents)